Testing decoders and rules

 The above result shows that rule id 5710 matches the event log.

 If you paste the log six more times, you can see that rule id 5710 "sshd: Attempt to login using a non-existent user" matches each time.
-Note that in Phase 3, filtering (rules), the firedtimes counter increases with each repetition.
+It is important to note that in Phase 3, filtering (rules), the firedtimes counter increases with each repetition.
 If you paste the log one more time, rule ID 5712 matches instead, indicating an attempted SSH brute force attack on the system.
-This rule triggers when there have been eight failed attempts to log in to SSH with a non-existing user, all from the same IP address, and within a two-minute timeframe.
+This rule triggers when there have been eight failed attempts to log in to SSH with a non-existing user, all originating from the same IP address, and occurring within a two-minute timeframe.

 **Phase 1: Completed pre-decoding.